Discover new ways to teach engaging online classes.

 - A one-hour initial session discussing their circumstances, curriculum, and challenges, and helping them make a plan for conversion to online teaching.

-- A half-hour follow-up session to see how things are going and answers any questions and gives advice on handling issues that have emerged.
+- A half-hour follow-up session to see how things are going, answer any questions, and offer advice on handling issues that have emerged.

 Price: $95 per individual